KoenDR06/WebTech/README.md

 # Requirements
 Your website must:

-- [ ] have at least 3 pages with meaningful content
-  - Interactieve Informatica Informatie Pagina
-  - About Us
-  - Gebouwen van de Uni
 - [ ] use HTML5 semantic elements for formatting
-- [ ] use images
 - [ ] have links between pages, within pages, and to external page(s)
   - navbar
   - about us in het verhaaltje
   - info pagina
-- [ ] have at least one table (not used for formatting a webpage layout)
-  - gebouwen
 - [ ] be optimised for search engines
 - [ ] use consistent layout and colour scheme
 - [ ] use CSS for formatting, including at least: